-Even if it’s really cold outside, running generates a considerable amount of heat, and you are going to work up a sweat once you get warmed enough.
+Even if it’s really cold outside, sooner or later running generates a considerable amount of heat, and you’re going to work up a sweat.

-And please steer clear of cotton because it soaks up rain and sweat, and holds in fluid, which is baaaad!
+It soaks up rain and sweat and holds in fluid, which is baaaad!

-I usually stick with the same tried and true brands that I use during the summer.
-Brands like Asics, Nike’s Dri Fit, and Brooks are some of the best out there.
+I usually stick with the same tried and true brands that I wear during the summer.

 4. Dress Right

 A rule I learned from a friend—and one that works like a charm—is to dress for 20 degrees F warmer than whatever the temperature outside is at the time of my workout.